Lakhan-Nad/Improved_DHKE_NIS/README.md

 the first operation require the client to save the t,T value for future use.

 ### case1: a new server contacted + first operation cycle of the client too!!
-calculation of T,t is required and sending T is also required that happens on the client side. in this first cycle the server stores the T value as key value pair with key being the nonce in a hashmap
+calculation of T,t is required and sending T is also required that happens on the client side. in this first cycle the server stores the T value as key value pair with key being the nonce in a HashMap.

 ### case2: when client has been connected with the server in past
 as soon as the nonce is received the server searches the hashmap and uses the value of T stored earlier (computation+time + electricity) are saved